chukwudumebiughonu/MealDesk/Guide.md

 install react create to handle api requests by managing the state: npm i react-query

 Install the back end sdk with: npm i express-oauth2-jwt-bearer in the backend

+Install the jsonwebtoken with: npm i jsonwebtoken and also npm i @types/jsonwebtoken --save-dev

+Install express validator in the backend to handle validations with: npm i express-validator